4301. STATE CUP COMPETITIONS

 State Cup Suspensions do not carry into the following season’s participation in a State Cup competition.

-On April 15th or the day before a team’s first cup Quarterfinals date, whichever comes first, every team remaining in any of the Cups competitions, must submit a NJSA verified Cup Roster of players that will participate in the remaining State Cup games for the team involved.
+On April 15th or the day before a team’s first cup Quarterfinals date, whichever comes first, every team remaining in any of the Cups competitions, shall submit a FINAL Official Cup Roster listing those players that will participate in the remaining State Cup games for the team involved.

 Cup Rosters can have a maximum of 30 players listed on it.

-Teams that have more than 30 actively registered players during the current season must select the 30 players that will be on the official Cup Roster.
+Teams that have more than 30 actively registered players during the current season must select up to 30 players that will be on the Official Game or the Final Official Cup Roster.

 Every Cup Rosters shall be verified by the NJSA State Registrar for conformity to the NJSA Registration policies.

-Only those players that have been properly registered shall be declared eligible to play.
+Only those players that have been properly registered and approved by the NJSA Registrar, shall be declared eligible to play.

 Players in default of proper registration as per NJSA policies shall be declared ineligible until conformity to the NJSA registration policies is established.